Acquired Hemophagocytic Lymphohistiocytosis (HLH)

 - Genetic changes

-You may also have a bone marrow biopsy.
+You will also have a bone marrow biopsy.
 Bone marrow is soft tissue in the center of some large bones.
 Blood cells are made in bone marrow.
 For this test, a sample of your bone marrow is taken with a needle.
 The tissue is looked at in a lab with a microscope.

 How is acquired HLH treated?